Testable Predictions

 Part III — “Geometric Origin of the Uncertainty Principle”

-📄 Open derivation in Part IIIInteractive Labs
+📄 Open derivation in Part IIInteractive Labs

 Run the predictions yourself.
 Each lab links to its derivation above and includes a clear falsifiability clause.